Bertrand256/dash-masternode-tool/README.md

 - [x] KeepKey
 - [ ] Ledger Nano S (in the future)

-Most ot the application features are accessible from tha main program window:
+Most ot the application features are accessible from the main program window:
 ![Main window](doc/img/dmt-main-window.png)

 ## Configuration